 First Year Students

-For more information, please talk to your RA or contact Courtney Bazan Colvin, Director for the First Year Focus.
+For more information, please speak to your RA or contact Courtney Bazan Colvin, Director for the First Year Focus.

 - December Room Change Request Process